FREQUENTLY ASKED QUESTIONS

 ★ How can I be sure the doll doesn’t get damaged on the way here?

-Unfortunately my post office does not offer insurance to many countries and when it does, the price is very high.
+Unfortunately my post office does not offer insurance to many countries.
 But shipping does include tracking and I package the dolls very safely.
 Not only do I use extremely strong epoxy clay for the doll, I pack them in a way so they can’t move around in the box.
 The painted bits get wrapped in bubble wrap and then I fill the empty space up with things like cardboard, bubble wrap and scrunched up newspaper.
-In the unlikely scenario something does happen to your doll, I promise you we'll come up with a solution together.
+Please remember that I am not Amazon and I cannot simply refund you if the doll gets damaged or goes missing.
+Because this has never happened (well, one time a doll got damaged YEARS ago and I have since fixed my packing), the risk is on you.

 ★ How long will it take for my package to get to me?
 (DURING COVID-19)